What Is The iPhone 11’s Haptic Touch?

 To use Haptic Touch, you simply need to press and hold on a compatible UI element.
 Users can also modify how long they need to press and hold on an element before Haptic Touch activates.
 To do this, tap the Settings app and then go to Accessibility > Touch > 3D & Haptic Touch.
 Under “Touch Duration” choose between fast or slow.

 “Fast” is the default Haptic Touch setting while “Slow” means you’ll need to place your finger on the screen and leave it there for twice as long.

 Say Goodbye To 3D touch

-The iPhone XR that Apple introduced last autumn has generally been well-received among consumers and tech pundits alike.
-But while the iPhone XR got many of the same internal upgrades the iPhone XS received–like the processor and Face ID–Apple’s new phone is missing one major feature all iPhones have had since the iPhone 6s: 3D Touch.
+The iPhone 11 that Apple introduced in the autumn has generally been well-received among consumers and tech pundits alike.
+But while the iPhone 11 got many improvements over last year’s iPhone XS–like the processor and camera–Apple’s new phone is missing one major feature all iPhones have had since the iPhone 6s: 3D Touch.

 3D Touch allowed the iPhone’s screen to record the force of a touch and launch contextual items.
 For example, if you 3D Touch on an app icon on an iPhone 6s display (or above)–including the iPhone XS–you’ll feel a bump and then a contextual menu will pop up from behind the icon.